pushpendrasingh3/ActionsDemo/README.md

 Testing the feature branch
-testing the approval in pull-request testing of push initiated from feature dev branch testing of push initiated from feature for dev and main branch
+testing the approval in pull-request testing of push initiated from feature dev branch testing of push initiated from feature for dev and main branc testing the workflow